 The Pentiddy Shroud

 One of the principles of Permaculture on which Pentiddy Natural Burials is built, is ‘closing cycles’ to ensure everything is used to its full potential and anything seen as ‘waste’ is fed back into the loop.
 The fleeces from the sheep that graze the burial site are used for small craft projects at home such as spinning for yarn and felting but there is more than we need.
 Then came our interest in providing natural coffins and shrouds from the locality and the idea of the Pentiddy Shroud was born.

-After washing and carding the fleeces Ele weaves them, using a simple peg loom.
+Ele weaves a shroud (basically a thick woollen blanket) from the raw fleeces using a simple peg loom.
 This is then washed by hand and dried in the fresh air.
 The base of the shroud is a Hazel hurdle made from coppice poles grown on site.
 Coppicing is a way of managing trees for pole wood by regularly cutting them to the ground after which they re-shoot with multiples stems.
 This prolongs the life of the tree, provides a bounty of natural materials for many years and provides valuable wildlife habitat.
 On top of the base there is then a choice of materials the body can lie on.
 Some families have opted to use a favourite blanket or sheet which works well.
 Alternatively for an additional cost, Ele can weave an under-blanket for this purpose.
 The woollen shroud is then secured onto the base using hand made wooden toggles.

-We also encourage family and friends to come out to the roundhouse in the week leading up to the burial, to help with the weaving and to offer them the chance to include other natural materials; leaves, flowers, shells and even letters that they would like to add into the fabric of the weave.
+Family and friends are invited to come out to the roundhouse in the week leading up to the burial for a chance to include other natural materials; leaves, flowers, shells and even letters that they would like to add into the fabric of the weave.
 Ele believes passionately that being a part of the process in preparing for a burial is something that has great benefit to those saying goodbye.